Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Distilled Thompson sampling

-We use $\pi_t$ to denote the policy at time $t$ that generates the actions $A_t$, based on the history $H_t$: conditional on the history $H_t$, we have $A_t \mid S_t \sim \pi_t(\cdot \mid S_t)$, where we abuse notation to suppress the dependence of $\pi_t$ on $H_t$.
-The agent's objective is to maximize the cumulative sum of rewards by sequentially updating the policy $\pi_t$'s based on observed context-action-reward tuples.
-The \emph{regret} of the agent compares the agent's cumulative rewards to the rewards under the optimal actions; for any fixed parameter value $\theta \in \Theta$, the (frequentist) regret for the set of policies $\{\pi_t\}_{t \in \N}$ is For simplicity, we assume $\argmax_{a \in \actionset} f_{\theta}(a, s)$ is nonempty almost surely.
-We assume the agent's prior, $\prior$, is \emph{well-specified}, a key (standard) assumption that drives our subsequent analysis.
-Under the prior $\prior$ over $\theta \in \Theta$, the Bayes regret is simply the frequentist regret averaged over $\theta \sim \prior$:
+The agent's objective is to maximize the cumulative sum of rewards by updating the policy $\pi_{\prev(t)}$ based on batches of context-action-reward observations.
+The \emph{regret} of the agent compares the agent's cumulative reward to the reward under the optimal action: for any fixed parameter value $\theta \in \Theta$, the (frequentist) regret for the set of policies $\{\pi_{\prev(t)}\}_{t \in \N}$ is

+For simplicity, we assume $\argmax_{a \in \actionset} f_{\theta}(a, s)$ is nonempty almost surely.
+We assume the agent's prior, $\prior$, is \emph{well-specified}\footnote{ When the prior is misspecified so that the Thompson sampling policy uses $Q$ instead of $P$, we have the equivalence as noted by~\citet{RussoVa14c}

+where $dP/dQ$ is the Radon-Nikodym derivative of $P$ with respect to $Q$.
+While misspecified priors can incur substantially higher regret~\citep{LiuLi16} in the worst-case, empirical evidence suggests Thompson sampling is a strong algorithm in practice~\citep{Scott10, Granmo10, ChapelleLi11, MayLe11, FerreiraSiWa18, GraepelCaBoHe10, AgarwalLoTrXiZh14, KawaleBuKvTrCh15, SchwartzBrFa17, agarwal2016decision}. }, a key (standard) assumption that drives our subsequent analysis.
+Under the prior $\prior$ over $\theta \in \Theta$, the Bayes regret is simply the frequentist regret averaged over $\theta \sim \prior$